-During FY19 Brambles operated primarily through the CHEP and IFCO brands and manages its businesses within the following operating segments:
+During FY20 Brambles operated primarily through the CHEP brand and manages its businesses within the following operating segments:

-- IFCO The RPC (Reusable Plastic Crates) businesses in Europe, North America, South America and Asia operating under the IFCO brand; - CHEP EMEA The pallet and container pooling businesses in Europe, India, Middle East, Turkey and Africa, in addition the CHEP-branded RPC business in South Africa; - CHEP Americas The pallet and container pooling businesses in the Americas; and - CHEP Asia-Pacific The pallet and container pooling businesses in Asia-Pacific and the CHEP-branded RPC business in Australia and New Zealand.
+- CHEP EU The pallet and container pooling businesses in Europe - CHEP IMETA The pallet and container pooling businesses in India, Middle East, Turkey and Africa, in addition the CHEP-branded RPC (Reusable Plastic Crates) business in South Africa; - CHEP Americas The pallet and container pooling businesses in the Americas; and - CHEP Asia-Pacific The pallet and container pooling businesses in Asia-Pacific and the CHEP-branded RPC business in Australia and New Zealand.

-There were significant changes during the Year, IFCO was divested on 31st May 2019.
+There were no significant changes during FY20.